 - You are enrolled in a State Pharmaceutical Assistance Program (SPAP)

-- You’ve lost eligiblity for a State Pharmaceutical Assistance Program (SPAP)
+- You’ve lost eligibility for a State Pharmaceutical Assistance Program (SPAP)

-- You qualify for Extra Help paying for Medicare prescripton drug coverage.
+- You qualify for Extra Help paying for Medicare prescription drug coverage.

 - You are leaving employer or union coverage (COBRA included)